LAW ENFORCEMENT OFFICERS ASSOCIATION

 The name of this corporation shall be the North Carolina Law Enforcement Officers Association.
 Its principal place of business shall be Raleigh, North Carolina.

-A. To promote closer relations between all persons interested in or actively engaged in the prevention of accidents and crime and enforcement of laws.
+- To promote closer relations between all persons interested in or actively engaged in the prevention of accidents and crime and enforcement of

-C. To instill in members of the Association integrity and just pride their work and thereby their profession and uphold the dignity of the law.
+- To instill in members of the Association integrity, professionalism, commitment, respect and pride in their work and thereby their profession to uphold the dignity of the

-D. To promote better public relations through civic organizations, to support such organizations in the interests of better public relations, and to advance friendly and courteous dealings with the public.
+- To promote better public relations through civic organizations, to support such organizations in the interests of better public relations, and to advance friendly and courteous dealings with the

-E. To assist legislators in the enactment of needed criminal laws and the amendment of existing inefficient laws; take necessary action on all existing and proposed legislation that will affect the law enforcement profession.
+- To assist legislators in the enactment of needed criminal laws and the amendment of existing inefficient laws; take necessary action on all existing and proposed legislation that will affect the law enforcement

-F. To create and maintain a line of duty death benefit plan for its members.
+- To create and maintain a line of duty death benefit plan for its

-G. To establish, publish and distribute a Journal devoted exclusively to maters of interest to law enforcement officers.
+- To establish, publish and distribute a Journal devoted exclusively to matters of interest to law enforcement

 The membership of the Association shall be divided into the following classifications: